hong-niu/bios-611-project/README.md

 # Instructions:

 * Note: all code and Docker files were compiled and set up on an M1 Apple Silicon device and was not tested on other system/hardware builds.
+For those running on other architectures, the rocker/verse image may be used by modifying the Dockerfile, although this again has been untested.

 After cloning the repo, the dataset can be installed from: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset.
 The three .csv files should be moved into the "source_data" directly such that the files are listed as: